 “It’s my 18th birthday.
 He’ll understand.
 Can you get him out of school early?”

 “We trust you, Huck.
 But keep an eye on that boy.
 I know he loves you, but he’s still a teenager.
-He’s been acting strangely, saying he sees ghosts.”
+He’s been acting strange lately, saying he sees ghosts.”

 “His imagination is a gift.
 We’re having him perform the ‘Gatorsaurous story on stage.”

-“Well, he certainly does that well.
-It’s even more elaborate than ever.”
+“Well, he certainly does that good.
+It’s even funnier than ever.”